Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 | <?php /** * Eric Draken * Date: 2016-07-23 * Time: 11:31 PM * Desc: Tracking pixel to send visitor information to Twitter * * Updates: * 2016-08-04 - Added re parameter, relaxed referrer policy * 2016-09-09 - Add a last-modified tag */ // Referrer must be from the same domain if( isset($_GET['debug']) || stripos($_SERVER['HTTP_REFERER'], 'innisfailapartments.com') > 0 ) { // Get the real IP if (isset($_SERVER["HTTP_CF_CONNECTING_IP"])) { $_SERVER['REMOTE_ADDR'] = $_SERVER["HTTP_CF_CONNECTING_IP"]; } ... // Send back a transparent pixel header('Last-Modified: ' . gmdate('D, d M Y H:i:s') . ' GMT'); header('Content-Type: image/gif'); echo base64_decode('R0lGODlhAQABAJAAAP8AAAAAACH5BAUQAAAALAAAAAABAAEAAAICBAEAOw=='); |

-Additionally, the active WordPress theme renders HTML based on the user-agent
+Additionally, the active WordPress theme renders HTML based on the User-Agent

 header (e.g. iPhone, Edge, Chrome, etc.).
-For instance:
+For example:

 1 2 3 | <?php if ( isset( $_SERVER['HTTP_USER_AGENT'] ) && ( false !== strpos( $_SERVER['HTTP_USER_AGENT'], 'MSIE' ) ) ) : ?> <meta http-equiv="X-UA-Compatible" content="IE=edge,chrome=1" /> <?php endif; ?> |